Why are the early years so crucial for a child’s development and why is there so much focus on childhood learning? Here are 10 reasons.

 Even in the womb, babies start to form an identity and personality.
 When they are born, each experience they have develops their personality in some shape or form.

 When you praise your child, make sure to compliment their efforts instead of their personality.
 Instead of saying, “you are smart” say, “I saw how hard you worked on that.”

 This will help them to see themselves in the most positive light and develop stronger personalities.

 6. Builds Solid Relationships

-As a parent, your relationship with your child will be their first experience of a relationship.
-If they start school or preschool later on, your relationship may be one of just a few during the early years.
+As a parent, your relationship with your children will be their first experience of a relationship.

 The way you handle your relationship with your child is crucial for the health of their future relationships.

 They will watch you and learn from everything you do.
-If you are in a healthy relationship, they will learn to interact and form healthy bonds with others too.
+If you are in healthy relationships, they will learn to interact and form healthy bonds with others too.
 However, the opposite is also true.

 The way you act around your child will help them to know how to act around other people as well.

 Early childhood development has a major impact on future learning abilities in school [source].